 - 21.1 An aircraft stand identification sign shall be located so as to be clearly visible from the cockpit of an aircraft prior to entering the aircraft stand.
-Where there is space constraint, the sign can be excluded subject to approval by CAAM Aerodrome Standards. - 21.2 An aircraft stand identification sign shall consist of an inscription in black on a yellow background. - 21.3 Type of Signs: - a) Hammerhead / PBB: shall show bay number only - b) VDGS: shall show bay number and coordinates - c) Remote stand: shall show bay number and coordinates
+Where there is space constraint, the sign can be excluded subject to approval by CAAM Air Navigation Services & Aerodrome. - 21.2 An aircraft stand identification sign shall consist of an inscription in black on a yellow background. - 21.3 Type of Signs: - a) Hammerhead / PBB: should show bay number only - b) VDGS: should show bay number and coordinates - c) Remote stand: should show bay number and coordinates

-Note. - For PIPO operations, the bay number and coordinates sign shall be made available where feasible
+Note. - For PIPO operations, the bay number and coordinates sign should be made available where feasible